fortrabbit/help/docs/install-laravel-7.md

 ];
 ```

-The all CAPITAL configs above are what is going to be replaced with contents from the environment variables.
-For your local development setup you can populate the `.env` with your local database credentials.
+The all CAPITAL configs above will be replaced by the contents of the environment variables.
+For your local development setup you can populate the `.env` file with your local database credentials.
 See our [ENV var article](/env-vars) as well.

 #### MySQL configuration with App secrets

-Beside using ENV vars to set your configs, you can also use fortrabbit App secrets ([see the article](secrets) for more info).
+Beside using ENV vars to configure your MySQL connection, you can also use fortrabbit App secrets ([see the article](secrets) for more info).
 Here is an example for `config/database.php`:

 ```php
 // locally: use standard settings